-- the variation of conditions of the approval; - (d) the suspension or cancellation of the approval. - (2) Without limiting subsection (1), an applicant for an approval under this Division, or the holder of such an approval, may apply to the CEO for a review of a decision of a person or body acting under a delegation given by the CEO, if the decision relates to any of the following - the grant or refusal of the application for the approval under this Division; - (b) the imposition of conditions on the approval; - the variation of conditions of the approval; (c) - the suspension or cancellation of the approval. - An application under this section may only be made within (3) 28 days after service of - in the case of an application for the review of a decision referred to in subsection (1)(a) or (b) or (2)(a) or (b) the relevant written approval or notice of refusal under section 94: or - in the case of an application for the review of a decision referred to in subsection (1)(c) or (d) or (2)(c) or (d) the relevant notice of the variation, suspension or cancellation under section 97.
+- Without limiting subsection (1), an applicant for an approval (2) under this Division, or the holder of such an approval, may apply to the CEO for a review of a decision of a person or body acting under a delegation given by the CEO, if the decision relates to any of the following - the grant or refusal of the application for the approval under this Division; - the imposition of conditions on the approval; (b) - the variation of conditions of the approval; (c) - the suspension or cancellation of the approval. - An application under this section may only be made within (3) 28 days after service of - in the case of an application for the review of a decision referred to in subsection (1)(a) or (b) or (2)(a) or (b) the relevant written approval or notice of refusal under section 94; or - in the case of an application for the review of a decision referred to in subsection (1)(c) or (d) or (2)(c) or (d) the relevant notice of the variation, suspension or cancellation under section 97.